 oṃ unfailling illuminating great-seal jeweled-lotus blazing evolve(?) hūṃ

-pravarttaya is unclear (turn around? creating? evolve?) and I'm not sure of the root.
-The dictionary has several possibilities.
-Pravartya = to be excited to activity.
-Pravṛtta = round, rotund; circulated; issued from, resulted, arisen; come back, returned; acting proceeding, etc. Mark Unno seems to derive it from parivarta (revolving, revolution) but this seems less likely to me.
+pravarttaya is unclear (turn around? creating? evolve?) comes from pra√vṛt "to set in motion; come forth, issue, be produced; prevail; etc".
+The word is probably an error for pravartya = "to be excited to activity."
+Mark Unno seems to derive it from parivarta (revolving, revolution) but this seems less likely to me.
 Shingon Buddhist International has "evolve" and given they represent the tradition I have adopted their translation.

 * The image of Kūkai's calligraphy is originally from a collection reproduced in five large concertina fascicles by the Japanese monk Sō-gen in 1837 under the title of Ashara-jō.
 Sō-gen traced fine examples of Siddhaṃ calligraphy and then inked in the middle, thereby creating reasonably accurate facsimilies.
 The Ashara-jō was republished as Sanskrit bījas and mantras in Japan edited by Raghu Vira and Lokesh Chandra (New Delhi : International Academy of Indian Culture, 1965).
 It is reproduced in R.H.
 Van Gulik.
 Siddham : An Essay on the History of Sanskrit Studies in China and Japan (New Delhi, Jayyed Press, 1981), p.183.